aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 * Return to the search field, clear its content, and type "S3" to search for additional policies for this role
 * Click the checkbox next to "AmazonS3ReadOnlyAccess" to attach the policy

     !!! note
-    Enabling Read-Only access to all S3 resources is required if you use publicly available datasets such as the [1000 Genomes dataset](https://registry.opendata.aws/1000-genomes/), and others, available in the [AWS Registry of Open Datasets](https://registry.opendata.aws)
+        Allowing **Read-Only** access to _all_ S3 resources is used here to enable easy access to all publicly available datasets in the [AWS Registry of Open Datasets](https://registry.opendata.aws) such as the [1000 Genomes dataset](https://registry.opendata.aws/1000-genomes/), [Genome in a Bottle](https://registry.opendata.aws/giab/), and many others.
+In a production setting, you should scope down this access to just the public datasets you need.

 * Repeat this process and type "bucket-access-policy" in the search field for policies
 * Click the checkbox next to "bucket-access-policy" you created in the previous steps to attach the policy